amiirbazzii/Expense-Tracker---Warp/.qoder/repowiki/en/content/Password Recovery System.md

 - **Integration**: Seamlessly integrates with the existing authentication system

 The modular design allows for easy maintenance and future enhancements, such as recovery code expiration policies or additional security features.
 The comprehensive error handling and testing framework ensure reliability in production environments.

+**Important Note**: The recovery code feature in the settings page has been temporarily disabled to resolve a production routing issue where settings redirects to expenses.
+The backend functionality remains fully operational, and users can still use existing recovery codes for password reset.
+This is a temporary measure while the routing issue is being investigated and resolved.

 Future improvements could include recovery code expiration, rate limiting, and enhanced audit logging to further strengthen the system's security and usability.